czrpb/chatter/design.md

       - Add a loading state indicator to provide visual feedback during API requests.
       - Disable user input and generate button during loading to prevent multiple requests.

-   1. Scroll to Bottom

-      - Automatically scroll the chat history to the bottom when new messages are added.

    1. Input Validation